LiMinggang/madedit-mod/README.txt

 FreeBSD packaging (with FreeBSD 10.01)

 Mod v0.3.8
-New: Upgrade boost to 1.59
+1.New: Upgrade boost to 1.59
-New: Silent mode which can be used in scripting(Only file names would be passed to
+2.New: Silent mode which can be used in scripting(Only file names would be passed to
      running instance in single instance mode)
      Run MadEdit-Mod without show GUI and use a MadPython to handle the files to be opened.
 So, you can use the Astyle/XML formatter/HTML tools the same as